joshuahigginson1/DevOps_Assessment_2/README.md

 I could have deployed Jenkins as it's own containerised service using Docker Swarm.
 For this project however, I chose running an instance of Jenkins on it's own independent VM within GCP.
 This was for a number of reasons:

 - **Simplicity:** With the application that I am running currently being so small in scope, I won't ever require the need to scale up or scale out Jenkins in a containerised fashion.
 It would be an overkill waste of time, money, and resources.
+And it also meant that I could share some computing power, by running it on the same machine as our ansible driver.

 - **Familiarity:** Within the time scale of this project, I do not have hours in the day required for me to learn the ins and outs of deploying Jenkins as a containerised service using Docker Swarm.
 - **Industry Standards:** After additional research, I discovered that a more widely supported and preferred approach to running Jenkins as a microservice is to run it using Kubernetes over Docker Swarm, with proprietary support from both Google and AWS.

+We get Jenkins to pull our project repo from git, using a git webhook after every push.
+We then run Pytest, which outputs a Junit Test file with coverage.
+If our tests pass, Jenkins will subsequently build our docker images, automatically pushing them to docker.io.

-Chose to write my jenkins shell scripts in sh, then executing them within the Jenkins command shell.
+I chose to write my jenkins shell scripts in sh, after executing them within the Jenkins command shell.

-We finally run the 'pytest-cov' equivalent command, which outputs a Junit Test, for reading with Jenkins.

 #### Docker

-#### Database Technologies

-For this project, I wanted to ensure that the data within my database was stored in a robust and redundant manner.

-When I first approached databases in this SFIA2 project, I had originally planned to run an instance of MySQL within a container, running on my docker swarm stack.

-However, I realised that if my database VM were to crash, or the database container just so happened to move nodes, then data would be lost.

-I spent a lot of time researching different persistent volumes on a swarm network.
-Unlike Kubernetes or Mesos, Docker Swarm does not natively support shared persistent volumes.
-And the majority of these plugins, bar REX RAY, are classed as legacy.

-I tried running a GlusterFS server across VM’s, however this added too much complexity for me to handle over a week’s time scale.
-I tried using Gcloud’s persistent disk feature, however it only offers read only functionality.

-So I took it back to basics.
-Running a dedicated Google SQL instance of MySQL 5.7, which automatically manages data backup, security, and redundancy.

-Out of the box, docker only provides support for local volumes.

-This is where running MySQL as a container falls short.
+In order to ensure that lilypond would always be installed in the correct place, I chose to take a 'snapshot' of it as a docker image.
+Therefore, I configured 2 unique Dockerfiles, which would handle the installation of ubuntu, python3, and lilypond.

+This project is doing very little in terms of complexity in regards to docker containers.
+So I would be surprised if there was something in my Dockerfile or docker-compose.yaml that you couldn't understand quite simply at this point!

 #### Ansible